-Annexation Activity in Dallas
+Annexation Decisions in Dallas

 Annexation is one of the most actively tracked zoning topics in Dallas, TX.
 ZoneWire has analyzed 0 council meetings and detected 0 instances of annexation activity.
 Below are the most recent discussions.